rosehanuy/maine-forest/README.md

         * Inventory downloaded from 1995 and 2021.

 ## Results
-This analysis clearly visualizes how mean annual air temperatures in Maine have increased over the past 40-50 years.
+This analysis visualizes how mean annual air temperatures in Maine have increased over the past 40-50 years.
 The maps below depict the mean temperatures at a 4 km spatial resolution for the years 1980, 1990, 2000, 2010, and 2020.
 The line graph shows annual mean temperature in each of Maine's sixteen counties from 1970 to the present.

 ![gridMet map](/images/maine_temp_change.png)